 With very limited exceptions, there is no direct charge to individual applicants or to federal contractors for a PCL issued by DoD and most other federal agencies.

 For DoD clearances a cleared contractor or DoD Government agency identifies an employee or employment candidate with a need to have access to classified information.
-Once identified, the contractor’s Facility Security Officer (FSO) or the Government agency’s Security Manager (SM) submits an investigation request through the Joint Personnel Adjudication System (JPAS) and ensures that the individual completes a clearance application in the Electronic Questionnaires for Investigations Processing (e-QIP).
-The FSO then reviews, approves, and forwards the completed e-QIP to DSS PSMO-I for their approval, issuance of an interim clearance, and release to Office of Personnel Management ( OPM) for investigation.
-For most federal employees and all military personnel the Government agency SM reviews, approves, makes an interim clearance decision, and releases the completed e-QIP to OPM.
-OPM conducts an investigation and sends the results of the investigation to DoD CAF.
+Once identified, the contractor’s Facility Security Officer (FSO) or the Government agency’s Security Manager (SM) submits an investigation request through the Defense Information System for Security (DISS) and ensures that the individual completes an electronic security clearance application, eApp.
+The FSO then reviews, approves, and forwards the completed eApp to the Vetting Risk Operations Center (VROC) within DCSA for their approval, issuance of an interim clearance, and release to the Defense Vetting Directorate for investigation.
+For most federal employees and all military personnel the Government agency SM reviews, approves, makes an interim clearance decision, and releases the completed eApp to DCSA.
+DCSA conducts an investigation and sends the results of the investigation to DoD CAF.
 DoD CAF either grants a clearance or issues a Letter of Intent to deny clearance with a Statement of Reasons.
 Clearances for other federal agencies are processed in essentially the same manner, but can involve a different Investigation Service Provider (ISP).

 A National Agency Check (NAC), police record checks, and credit check are components of all clearance investigations.
-When possible these are done centrally by an Investigation Service Provider (ISP), like OPM.
+More than 95% of security clearance investigations are conducted by the Defense Counterintelligence and Security Agency, the largest Investigative Service Provider (ISP).
 Some police record checks must be done locally by field investigators.
 “Letter Inquiries” to employers, employment supervisors, etc. are also done centrally by an ISP.
 For investigations requiring other record checks, reference interviews, and a Subject Interview, tasking is sent from the ISP simultaneously to different field offices and assigned to individual investigators (either federal agents or contract investigators) in all locations involved.
 If the investigation develops information that requires additional action in another location, tasking is sent from the investigator that developed the information to another field office.
 Investigative reports are electronically submitted as the work is completed.
 When all reports have been received at the ISP, the case is reviewed for completeness, and then forwarded to the appropriate Central Adjudication Facility (CAF).

 The end-to-end processing time for a security clearance is primarily dependent on the type of clearance required, the federal agency involved, and the absence or presence of significant unfavorable information.